-West Bengal bye-election results 2019: Litmus test for BJP, TMC
+West Bengal bye-election results 2019: Cong takes early lead over BJP in Kharagpur

 New Delhi, Nov 28: Results for bypolls to three West Bengal Assembly constituencies and Uttarakhand will be announced today by 5 pm.